gI0baI/fast-flags/README.md

 ```

 ### Set Physics FPS Cap
-`16` Allows you to set the max physics limit, however it only goes below 60 to literally prevent speed hacking.
-Going beyond `16` prevents the physics FPS from going below 60, especially during FPS drops.
+`16` Allows you to set the max physics limit, however it only goes above 15 and below 60 to literally prevent speed hacking.
+Setting it to `9223372036854776000` prevents the physics FPS from going below 60, useful to prevent slow-downs during FPS drops.

 ```json
 {